anupvarghese/anupvarghese.github.io/_posts/2017-03-18-kubernetes-and-acs.markdown

 `az acs create -n mb-cluster -g my-cluster --dns-prefix my-cluster --orchestrator-type kubernetes`

-If everything runs properly, we will get `my-cluster` up and running
+If everything runs properly, we will get `my-cluster` up and be running

 ***Warning***